How To Receive Greater Blessings

 The woman of Samaria who moved the whole city

 If you have had an encounter with Jesus – if you have received Him as your Lord and personal saviour – then you have something very powerful to share with others.
 John 4 tells a story of a Samaritan woman who met a man at the well who actually revealed to her that He was indeed the Messiah.
 I encourage you to read the whole chapter.
 The woman of Samaria understood her mission.
 Immediately she had an encounter with Jesus for the very first time, she ran back to the city and told everyone, “Come, see a man, who told me all things that I ever did: is not this the Christ?”
-The Bible says they all left the city and went out to see Jesus (John 4:6-30).woman of Samaria… Woman of Samaria The woman of Samaria had never been to an evangelism event when she decided to share her testimony, at a short notice, with the whole city after she had an encounter with our Lord and saviour, Jesus Christ.
+The Bible says they all left the city and went out to see Jesus (John 4:6-30).woman of Samaria… The woman of Samaria had never been to an evangelism event when she decided to share her testimony, at a short notice, with the whole city after she had an encounter with our Lord and saviour, Jesus Christ.
 Although, the woman anticipated the Messiah’s coming, she never expected to meet Him personally at that moment in time, let alone, be His witness – she ended up with the whole city following her to meet Jesus.
 She went into the city to tell the people to see if they were interested in meeting the Messiah, saying: “come, see a man who told me all things I ever did.
 Could this be the Christ?”
 (John 4:29).
 It was her encounter with Jesus which made this Samaritan, a woman living morally depraved life, from a prostitute to believer in Christ and soul’s winner.
 On that afternoon, Jesus met her spiritual need for conversion and cleansed her of her sins.
 Straightaway, she became a powerful witness for Christ as she mobilized the men in the city to come and meet Jesus. ” You don’t have to be an apostle, evangelist, prophet, teacher, or pastor to be concerned about souls and share your faith. “ We’ve been introduced to the gospel of Christ for a while, if not long time ago.
 We’ve known enough to tell the message and impact on other people’s lives.
 I wonder, why haven’t many believers stood up and shown that they have the most important message that the world needs to hear?
 After going into the city to share her testimony, generating great interest and curiosity, the people of that city climaxed her story with the following powerful statement: “Now we believe, not because of what you said, for we ourselves have heard Him and we know that this is indeed the Christ, the Saviour of the world” (John 4:42).
 You may think you can’t be Christ’s witness, but yes you can.
 The life of the Christian is to tell the gospel and disciple the world (Acts 1:8, Matt 28:18-20).
 What’s the most important message that you can give to people in order to change their eternal destiny?
 Nothing, but the Gospel of Christ because it’s the power of God to salvation (Rom 1:16).
 Many are on their way to destruction because the harvest is great, but the labourers are few (Matt 9:36-38).
 You don’t have to be an apostle, evangelist, prophet, teacher, or pastor to be concerned about souls and share your faith.
 We’ve all been called to be Christ’s witnesses.
 Don’t be afraid to share your faith, the Holy Spirit communicates through you, so you have a good working relationship.
 For the woman of Samaria, it was extraordinary to be thrust into the centre of such vibrant movement of a city to meet the Messiah because of her story.
 My friend, arise and share your story from today, for your light has come.
 Go and tell your friends and family what Christ has done for you and it will not be just a one-off, but the beginning of something huge because there is great harvest of souls out there to be won.
 My own experiences as a soul winner have driven me to encourage you.
 It’s the gospel of Christ that saves lives.
 I was saved when someone told me about heaven and hell.
 When I started going to church and studying the Bible, I realized that putting God’s word into practice was the best way to live a successful Christian life.
 But then I came across Matt 28:18-20 and Acts 1:8.
 I set up a prayer group and eventually started witnessing to unbelievers.
 There comes a point in your life where one decision has a big impact.
 And it has for me.
 Now I organised evangelism outreaches and conferences calling on believers to make soul winning their number one priority and also unbelievers to be reconciled to God.
 I travel around preaching the gospel of Christ with the demonstration of God’s mighty power at work in meetings – conferences, churches and open-air crusades.
 We’ve nothing to do in this world but to preach, teach and heal because we’ve been commissioned to go and make disciples of all nations and we are obliged to heed to our master’s command.
 Sharing your faith or making disciples is not always easy, especially for someone taking on a witnessing role for the first time, but Christ is clear about our cause: “I am with you always, even to the end of the age” (Matt 28:20).
 He is with you in your community and across the globe.
 Believers engaging in any sort of evangelism campaign, Christ is with you.
 We need to unify and stand together for Jesus and propagate the gospel because that’s the only way souls can be won.
 Witnessing for Christ must be demonstrated, and the easiest presentation is to say, “come and see”.
 Having known Christ, invite others to Him.
 I pray that soul winning will be on your top agenda from now on.
 Amen!
+Evangelist Paul AcquahPaul Acquah is the founder of Christ Is All Ministries (CIAM), an evangelical ministry meeting the spiritual, emotional, and physical needs of people.
+He is passionate about seeing people transformed by the Word of God and making heaven more crowded!
+Read More

 James chapter 4 verse 7 says ‘Therefore submit to God.
 Resist the devil and he will flee from you.’
 So many times, when people quote this verse, they’ll talk about ‘resist the devil and he will flee.’
 Well, what’s key about that verse is not only resisting.
 You and I can learn to resist the devil and we understand when we resist, he has to flee.
 But what’s key about this verse is ‘therefore submit to God.’
 Sometimes, many prefer to pursue their own methods.
 They may think, “I’ll do it my way, according to my desires, on my schedule, and by my own means.
 And if any challenges arise, I’ll confront them using my own abilities, because I’m charting my own course.”
 Be encouraged to know that submitting to God can unlock a new level of anointing, discernment, wisdom, and power in your life.
 By surrendering your way, will, agenda, timeline, and emotions to God, He can help eliminate worldly thoughts and desires from your heart and mind.
 Trust in His guidance to lead you towards a more fulfilling path and you will realize that certain actions or decisions taken in the past were not aligned with God’s will.
 Grateful for this realization, it will cause you to express gratitude to the Lord for revealing this truth to you.
 You will acknowledge that those actions were carried out solely through your own effort, prompting a request for divine guidance and direction.
 When we submit ourselves to God, we become infused with his strength, wisdom, and energy.
 This allows us to resist the devil not by relying on our own self-control, willpower, or tenacity, but through our submission to God.
 By being submitted to God, we are already in a position to resist the devil, who will then flee from us.
 Don’t worry about what you see ahead.
 What matters is who’s standing behind you, or better still, who’s living inside of you.
 Who’s inside us is the all-powerful God who’s greater than all.
 “You are of God, little children, and have overcome them because He who is in you is greater than he who is in the world” (1 John 4:4).
 On the outside you may look feeble, weak, or smallish; but tell the devil, don’t make a mistake about how I look.
 I’m stronger inside than I am outside.
 That’s the way to respond to the word of God.
 We are to live by the word of God.
 Because of this text of scripture, I can declare that I have the resistive ability of God in my Spirit.
 I’m not weak.
 I’m strong.
 The spirit of God has strengthened me.
 I’m resisting the devil so he will flee.
 God is our protector.
 He protects his children.
 You don’t mess with his children.
 I’m submitting to God.
 I’m totally backed by the King of kings.
 I understand that my strength comes not from my own little fortress, but from my submission to the almighty God.
 By cooperating with the Spirit of God and drawing strength from Him, I can resist the devil and he will flee.
 The lion of the tribe of Judah lives inside of me, and my ability to resist comes from my submission to Him, not my own strength.
 Isaiah chapter 54 verse 17 says ‘No weapon formed against you shall prosper, and every tongue which rises against you in judgment You shall condemn.
 This is the heritage of the servants of the Lord, and their righteousness is from Me,” says the Lord.
 Take a moment to reflect on your current life situation.
 Are there any challenges that you may be facing and attributing to negative external forces from the enemy?
 Note what it says: It shall not prosper.
 Look at those things and refuse to accept them.
 Look at all your challenges and refuse to accept them.
 Be confident that you will overcome any challenges that may come your way, whether it be health issues, relational tension, debt, lack of funds, fear, anxiety, or depression.
 Know that no weapon formed against you shall prosper, and your submission to the Lord should always stem from this victory, rather than futile resistance and reliance on your own strength.
 The scripture goes on to say that ‘every tongue which rises against you in judgment, you shall condemn.’
 There’re all kinds of tongues of judgment trying to rise up against you.
 Sometimes people make negative judgments about us that can be hurtful, like telling a spouse that they’ll never have a good marriage or that they’ll never change.
 The news also sometimes predicts negative outcomes, like inflation affecting our lives and dreams and the future of our children.
 However, it’s important to recognise that these are all tongues of judgement.
 Who are you to tell me what inflation is going to do to my family?
 Who gave you the right to be jury and judge over my life?
 No way!
 Who do you think you are?
 When you listen to the voice of God, and you know what God is saying to you then you get an attitude.
 Who is he who speaks and it comes to pass when the Lord has not commanded it?
 38 Is it not from the mouth of the Most High that woe and well-being proceed?
 (Lamentations 3:37-38).
 The deeper my relationship with God goes, the bigger my attitude in a good way.
 The more you submit to God, the more you get the word of God inside of you.
 The more you die to yourself, the bigger God gets within you and the bigger your attitude.
 Don’t ever approach the enemy with a timid excuse and express your discontent with his influence in your life.
 Instead, boldly confront him with the fact that he has no authority, he is a defeated foe, and you possess the power and authority.
 Let him know that your words have power and it can cut through any situation like a two-edged sword.
 Strive to distinguish truth from falsehood and reject anything that attempts to elevate